Murder of Jason Martin-Smith: Murder

-Martin-Smith was acquainted with his killer, meeting through a drugs deal, and initially worked together to burgle approximately £36,000 from Price Attack pawnbrokers in Farnborough, Hampshire.
+Martin-Smith was acquainted with his killer, meeting through a drug deal, and initially worked together to burgle approximately £36,000 from Price Attack pawnbrokers in Farnborough, Hampshire.
 Having worked at the store for a short time, Martin-Smith took a set of keys with him when leaving.
 He initially believed he would only provide the keys, but was later threatened into a bigger role in the robbery.

 On 10 July 2001, Martin-Smith was arrested following the search of his girlfriend's home.
 He remained quiet in his first police interview, but identified other members of the gang in the second interview.
 He also revealed he only received £25 as petrol money for his involvement in the robbery.
 Martin-Smith then feared for his safety and was threatened by his acquaintances after they believed he had "grassed them up".
 The three other men involved in the robbery, Frank Torpey, Mark Searle and Jimmy Millen, planned to take revenge after learning Martin-Smith had informed on them.

 On 21 August, Martin-Smith was spotted outside a friend's house in Wilmington Road, Hastings by Steve McNicol.
 He made a phone call heard by witnesses to say "he's outside", before Searle and Millen attacked and forced Martin-Smith into the passenger seat of a car that pulled up.
 At the time, Martin-Smith was equipped with a gun and chisel in his trousers, afraid of an attack after previous threats from Millen.

 The following day, two men witnessed Searle, Millen and an unnamed third man with an axe in a lock-up in Battle Road, Hastings.
 When one man went into the lock-up, he heard the sound of an axe hitting concrete and saw Martin-Smith's torso on the floor.
 The second witness said Searle had blood on his legs.
 Millen later revealed to the witness' brother that Martin-Smith had been shot six times, possibly in the eye, and then strangled with fridge wire.
 His body was never found and Millen believed Martin-Smith's head was burned in a garden dustbin that had been searched by police.